-Report cards are issued every nine weeks to all students in grades 3 - 5.
-Final intermediate report cards will be sent to parents.
+Report cards are issued every nine weeks to all students in grades 3-5.
+Final Intermediate School report cards will be sent to parents/guardians.

-Students in Grade 3 will earn a letter grade in reading, English, spelling and math.
-They earn an S (satisfactory) or an N (needs improvement) in science, health, social studies, art, music, library, arts alive and physical education.
+Students in Grade 3 will earn a percentage grade in English language arts, spelling, and math.
+They earn an S (satisfactory) or an N (needs improvement) in science and social studies.
+Grade 4 and 5 students will earn a percentage grade in English language arts, spelling, math, science, and social studies.
+The grading system for translating percentages to letter grades can be found below.